Easy Ways to Dog-proof Your Hardwood Floor

 10. Choose Factory-Finished Woods

-12. Opt for Light-Colored Woods
+12. Opt For Light-Colored Woods

 13. Train Your Pet

-14. Avoid Soft Types of Wood
+14. Avoid Soft Types Of Wood

-15. Clean Up Pet Urine and Other Liquids Immediately
+15. Clean Up Pet Urine And Other Liquids Immediately

 16. Set-Up Dog Gates

-17. Keep a Touch-up Kit Handy
+17. Keep A Touch-Up Kit Handy

 18. Manage Your Expectations